Almoez Ali

-Almoez Ali Zainalabedeen Mohamed Abdulla (الْمُعِزّ عَلِيّ زَيْن الْعَابِدِين مُحَمَّد عَبْدُ اللّٰه; born 19 August 1996) is a professional footballer who plays as a striker for Qatar Stars League side Al-Duhail, whom he captains.
+Almoez Ali Zainalabedeen Mohamed Abdulla (الْمُعِزّ عَلِيّ زَيْن الْعَابِدِين مُحَمَّد عَبْدُ اللّٰه; born 19 August 1996) is a professional footballer who plays as a striker for Qatar Stars League club Al-Duhail, which he currently captains.
 Born in Sudan, he plays for the Qatar national team.

-Ali is a member of the Qatar squad which won the 2019 AFC Asian Cup, where he scored nine goals, which also serves as the record for most goals scored at an Asian Cup.
+Ali is currently the nation's all-time top goalscorer.
+He was a member of the Qatar national team which won back-to-back Asian Cup titles in 2019 and 2023, at the 2019 Asian Cup, he scored a record nine goals, and was named the tournament's best player.
+He is also the only footballer to score in three different intercontinental championships, those being the AFC Asian Cup, the Copa América and the CONCACAF Gold Cup.

 Club career

+Early career

-Ali was born in Sudan and moved to Qatar as a child.
-His mother is a native Sudanese.
-He started playing for Al-Mesaimeer when he was 7 years old, then moved to Aspire Academy and played youth football at Lekhwiya SC.
+Ali was born in Sudan and moved to Qatar at a early age.
+He started playing for Al-Mesaimeer when he was seven years old, then moved to Aspire Academy and also played youth football at Lekhwiya SC.
 He was also a part of the youth setup for Belgian club Eupen in 2015.

+LASK

 In July 2015, Ali joined the senior team of Austrian club LASK.
+His first and only Austrian Bundesliga league goal for the club's first team came on 27 November 2015 against Floridsdorfer AC, becoming the second Qatari to score a league goal in Austria's top league, after Adel Jadoua Ali.

+Cultural Leonesa

-His first and only league goal for the club's first team came on 27 November 2015 against Floridsdorfer AC.
-In January 2016, he left the club and joined Cultural Leonesa in Spain's third tier, the Segunda División B. On 3 April 2016, he scored his first goal for Cultural Leonesa in a 1–0 victory over Arandina, becoming the first Qatari footballer ever to score in a Spanish league.
+In January 2016, Ali left the club and joined Cultural Leonesa, which participayed in the Segunda División B. On 3 April 2016, he scored his first goal for the Cultural Leonesa in a 1–0 victory over Arandina, becoming the first Qatari footballer ever to score in a Spanish league.

+Al-Duhail

-Ali rejoined his former youth club Lekhwiya SC for the 2016–17 season.
+Ali rejoined his former youth club Lekhwiya SC for the 2016–17 league season.
 He scored his first goal for the club on 27 September 2016 in a 5–4 win against Muaither.
-He went on to make 25 appearances and scoring 8 goals, as well as providing 8 assists and being awarded as the best U23 player of the season as his club won the Qatar Stars League.
+He went on to score 8 goals in 25 appearances, as well as providing 8 assists and being awarded as the best U23 player of the season as his club won the Qatar Stars League.

-In the following season, Almoez Ali was part of the newly rebranded Al-Duhail, as his former club was merged with El Jaish, and was part of the unbeaten QSL title campaign.
+In the following season, Ali was part of the newly rebranded Al-Duhail, as his former club was merged with El Jaish, and was part of the unbeaten 2017–18 Qatar Stars League title campaign.